 Does NASDAQ OMX have a practice of householding?
 In a further effort to reduce printing and postage fees for the meeting notice, NASDAQ OMX has adopted a practice approved by the SEC known as "householding."
 Under our practice, stockholders who have the same last name and address will receive one notice of Internet availability of proxy materials, unless one or more of these stockholders notifies us that he or she desires to continue to receive a separate copy of the proxy materials.
 Beneficial owners can request information about householding from their bank, broker or other nominee of record.
-If you would like to receive a separate copy of the proxy materials or, if you are a stockholder at a shared address to which we delivered multiple copies of proxy materials and you desire to receive one copy of proxy materials in the future, please contact the NASDAQ OMX Investor Relations Department, Attention: Edward Ditmire, One Liberty Plaza, 49th Floor, New York, New York 10006, in writing or by email (investor.relations@nasdagomx.com).
+If you would like to receive a separate copy of the proxy materials and you desire to receive one copy of proxy materials in the future, please contact the NASDAQ OMX Investor Relations Department, Attention: Edward Ditmire, One Liberty Plaza, 49th Floor, New York, New York 10006, in writing or by email (investor.relations@nasdaqomx.com).